 - Patient is admitted with anemia due to underlying malignancy.
 The site of the malignancy would be the appropriate PDX selection even when treatment is directed towards the anemia only.
 Per the instructional notes in ICD-10-CM, code first the neoplasm.
 When reading the documentation in the record coders should look for documentation to see if this is anemia of the malignancy or if this is due to the treatment of the malignancy (surgical blood loss anemia or drug induced anemia).
 If not due to the malignancy but due to the treatment of the malignancy then anemia may be appropriate as the PDX.

 - Patient is admitted with anemia and malignancy.
 The physician documents that the anemia is due to the anti-neoplastic drugs that the patient has been taking.
 In this case, the anemia due to antineoplastic chemotherapy would be sequenced as the PDX and not the malignancy (if the treatment is only directed at the anemia).

 - Patient is admitted with anemia due to rheumatoid arthritis and lupus.
 Treatment is directed at correcting the anemia.
 The underlying chronic condition of rheumatoid or lupus would be the appropriate PDX selection.
 Per the instructional notes in ICD-10-CM, code first the underlying chronic condition.

 Below are a few definitions of anemia and the types associated with chronic diseases/malignancy.
 Please keep in mind, this is a very small selection of types of anemia (there are over 400 types but can be divided into three groups…anemia caused by blood loss, anemia caused by decreased or faulty red blood cell production, and anemia caused by destruction of red blood cells).

-Anemia—decrease in the amount of RBCs or hemoglobin in the blood
+—decrease in the number of RBCs or hemoglobin in the blood